symbol/symbol-docs/source/getting-started/first-application.rst

 Receiving an OK response doesn't mean the transaction is valid, hence not included in a block.
 A good practice is to monitor transactions before being announced.

 We suggest opening three new terminals.
-The first terminal :ref:`monitors announced transactions<guide-debugging-transactions>` validation errors.
+The first terminal :doc:`monitors announced transactions<../guides/blockchain/debugging-transactions>` validation errors.

 .. code-block:: bash